packetcatcha-blip/icy-flower-c586/sellersco-worker/SALES-PORTAL-IMPLEMENTATION-GUIDE.md

 ┌─ CHAT WIDGET (bottom-right) ────────────────────────────┐
 │ 💬 "What's the best SASE for healthcare?"              │
-│    [Nexum AI Assistant is typing...]                  │ └─────────────────────────────────────────────────────────┘
+│    [Company AI Assistant is typing...]                  │ └─────────────────────────────────────────────────────────┘
 ```